 Lions Hunt Pregnant Wildebeest and Pull the Baby Out!

 “Once they brought her to the ground it was game over.
-Around three minutes is all it took from the chase to the kill being completed.
-One can’t help but have a rash of emotion whilst watching something like this, but at the same time, you realize how privileged you are to witness the power of these big cats.”
+It took around three minutes from the chase to the lions killing the wildebeest.
+One can’t help but have a rush of emotions while watching something like this, but at the same time, you realize how privileged you are to witness the power of these big cats!”

 “No sooner had I said to my guests that it looks like a pregnant wildebeest the lioness ripped the fetus out and turned away from the rest of the pride with it.
 That for me was a real emotional part of the whole thing.
 We watched them eating for a while and then left the sighting to give others a chance to see.”

-“In my five years, this was the 6th successful hunt I have been privileged enough to witness.
-I have seen many attempts but only 6 successful ones and this one had to be the closest and most textbook one.
+“In my five years as a field guide, this was the 6th successful hunt that I have been privileged enough to witness.
+I have seen many attempts but only 6 successful ones however, this one had to be the closest and most textbook one.
 It almost feels as though you are watching it on TV you can’t believe what you are actually witnessing.
-If you ever get the opportunity to view something like this it is ok to be emotional about it but also realize how lucky you are to get to witness nature doing what it does”.
+If you ever get the opportunity to view something like this it is ok to be emotional about it but above all also realize how lucky you are to get to witness nature doing what it does.”